ashwinravrao/Packup2/README.md

 ---

 <sub>
-All rights reserved © 2025 Ashwin R. Rao.
+Copyright © 2025 Ashwin R. Rao.
-For educational purposes only.
-Commercial use is not permitted.
+All rights reserved.
 <a href="LICENSE">View license.</a>
 </sub>